njnadeau/AdvDataAna-introNGS/README2.md

 Instructions to set up the vpn: https://www.sheffield.ac.uk/it-services/vpn

 #### Logging in and getting started
-We will be working on windows machines, which means that you need to use a program (ssh client) to access the cluster.
+If you are working on a Windows machine you need to use a program (ssh client) to access the cluster.
 We will be using MobXterm.
 Start by opening the program, if you have used it before to connect to sharc you may find "sharc.shef.ac.uk" under "User sessions", in which case you can just double click on this to launch an ssh session on sharc.
 If not, click on "Session">"SSH" and enter
 ```
 sharc.sheffield.ac.uk
 ```